 Growing Conditions

 Lophophora species easily adapt to cultivation.
-Although a cactus, most of the range this genus is found, is within a subtropical climate for some years.
+Although a cactus, most of the range this genus is found is within a subtropical climate for some years.
 In habitat, plants in this genus are subject to seasonal monsoons within their range.
-They live in areas where they may be underwater for several weeks during heavy rains and can tolerate a lot of water when the temperatures are above 100 °F (38 °C).
+They live in areas where they may be underwater for several weeks during heavy rains and can tolerate a lot of water when temperatures exceed 100 °F (38 °C).
 These plants are heat-adapted and grow rapidly when exposed to 110 to 120 °F (43 to 49 °C) and watered heavily in the summer.
 In habitat, plants from areas that experience seasonal monsoons and high temperatures, such as southern Texas, can reach flowering size in five years.
-During the fall and winter months, the plants receive almost no water in their habitat and are subjected to temperatures that can drop somewhat below 20 °F (−7 °C).
+During the fall and winter months, the plants receive almost no water in their habitat and are subjected to temperatures that can drop below 20 °F (−7 °C).
 The plants should not be watered during the winter rest or watered sparingly when they begin to shrink and wrinkle, only enough to keep them turgid.
-Lophophora cacti must be kept completely dry if they are subjected to temperatures below 40 °F (4 °C) as watering plants and subjecting them to below-freezing temperatures will typically result in the plant's death.
+Lophophoras must be kept completely dry if they are subjected to temperatures below 40 °F (4 °C), as watering plants and subjecting them to below-freezing temperatures will typically result in the plant's death.

 General Care